RomanNemercev/RomanNemercev/README.md

 ### Hi there 👋

+I'm a practicing developer.
+I am engaged in web development with the introduction of artificial intelligence.
+I work on the React 17 stack and GPT chats.
+It's hard not to study:)

 <!--
 **RomanNemercev/RomanNemercev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.